Anupam0401/To-Do-List-maker-app-v2/README.md

 # To-Do-List-maker-app-v2
 Added more feature to the previous version of TO-DO list maker app, major changes includes adding different fields and deleting items when over.

-# Head over to [link](https://aqueous-bastion-46128.herokuapp.com/) and access the app.
+# Head over to this [link](https://aqueous-bastion-46128.herokuapp.com/) and access the app.
 ***Let me know the feebacks and recommendations to it by reaching me out on***  : [link](https://github.com/Anupam0401/Anupam0401)

 ## Newer features :